 Even though we talk about the free software, some discussed tools may have paying plans that unlock premium features, storage, etc. Choose a database system that fits your budget while meeting your needs.

 No, it can’t.
 Excel is designed for analysis and computation rather than database administration.
-In this video, I show you how to create a dynamic table in Excel by importing field names like you would if you were to use SQL.

 As a result of years of perfecting proprietary database technologies, Google Cloud is an infinitely scalable infrastructure option.